Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 The largest Amsterdam Christmas tree stands in Dam Square in the heart of the city.
 The Dam Square Christmas Tree reaches the height of 20 meters (65 feet) and is covered in more than 40,000 lights.
 The tree is usually lit in mid-December in a fun Amsterdam Christmas time celebration.

-The tree lighting ceremony that includes carol singers and vendors selling classic Christmastime Dutch food, like poffertjes (mini pancakes) and Oliebollen (donuts).
+The tree lighting ceremony includes carol singers and vendors selling classic Christmastime Dutch Food, like poffertjes (mini pancakes) and Oliebollen (donuts).

 Amsterdam Christmas Ornaments